rgangu/rgangu.github.io/_pages/projects.md

 ---

 Below is an overview of some interesting projects I've worked on - most are available on GitHub - and have their respective repository URLs attached.
+Most of these were during my schooling - haven't had much time since I've started full-time work, to do side-projects.

 **Public Repositories**